1. Engage Partners

 Get Ready: Immerse Yourself in Effective Strategies and Learn More

-There are a number of strategies that can be used to involve community partners in the five-year needs assessment in an equitable manner.
+There are a number of strategies that can be used to involve community partners in the five-year needs assessment.
 These include:

 • Identifying and prioritizing all partners.
 It is important to identify and prioritize all partners, including those who are most marginalized or underrepresented.
 This may require outreach to diverse community organizations and groups.